plutext/docx4j/README.txt

 Get it from GitHub, at https://github.com/plutext/docx4j

-If you are using eclipse and m2eclipse plugin, enable dependency management.

-For more details, see the Getting Started guide.
+For more details, see http://www.docx4java.org/blog/2012/05/docx4j-from-github-in-eclipse/